craftypenguins/ipxe-formula/README.rst

 Work In Progress
 ================
 This a work in progress.
-A blog post related to it's development is in progress.
-It does currently work with the example pillar
+A blog post related to its development is in progress.

+This does now work using the example pillar.
+Note that I don't use the pillar as is, I have it broken in to various pillar files, and they are merged togther using the Saltstack Yamlex processor that supports aggregation of yaml.

+The pillar example is as of March 12th, 2017.
+The external URLS and SHA256 hashes migth not be valid when you go to use it.

 .. note::

     See the full `Salt Formulas installation and usage instructions